-With the fast expanding adoption of internet and networking operational technology, cyberattacks around the world are occurring at a higher frequency and intensity.
-The Group's critical utility and information assets are exposed to attack, damage or unauthorised access in the cyberworld.
+With the fast expanding adoption of internet and networking operational technology, cyber attacks and security breaches around the world are occurring at a higher frequency and intensity.
+The Group's critical utility and information assets are exposed to attack, damage or unauthorised access in the cyberspace.
 Cybersecurity risks could have material adverse effect on the operational and business performance, as well as the business reputation of the Group.
+The Group continuously strives to enhance the cybersecurity protection of its business.

-Although the Group has not experienced any major damage to its infrastructure projects, assets or activities from cyberattacks to date, there can be no assurance that future cyberattacks or breaches of the Group's cybersecurity will not occur and result in significant impact on the Group's reputation, businesses, financial conditions, results of operations or growth prospects.
+Although the Group has not experienced any major damage to its infrastructure projects, assets or activities from cyberattacks to date, there can be no assurance that future cyber attacks or security breaches of the Group's cybersecurity will not occur and result in significant impact on the Group's reputation, businesses, financial conditions, results of operations or growth prospects.